A unified framework for hard and soft clustering with regularized optimal transport: Related Work

-It is well-known that KM can be interpreted as a limit case of EM for isotropic Gaussian mixtures with $\sigma \to 0$. \cite{Kearns1997} casted further light on the hard/soft relationship using an information-theoretic analysis of hard KM and soft EM assignments in clustering.
+\paragraph{Relations between Hard and Soft Clustering or Estimation} KM can be interpreted as a limit case of EM for isotropic Gaussian mixtures with variance $\sigma \to 0$. \cite{Kearns1997} give further light on the relationship using an information-theoretic analysis of hard KM and soft EM assignments in clustering.
 We note that the Bregman hard clustering algorithm~\cite{Banerjee2005} is a limiting case of the above soft clustering algorithm.
-In the limit, the posterior probabilities in the E-step take values in $\{0, 1\}$ and hence, the E and M steps of the soft clustering algorithm reduce to the assignment and re-estimation steps of the hard clustering algorithm.
+In the limit, the posterior probabilities in the E-step take values in $\{0, 1\}$ and the E and M steps of the soft clustering algorithm reduce to the assignment and re-estimation steps of the hard clustering algorithm.
 KM can be used as initialization for a EM, or in more evolved hard clustering algorithms such as $k$\nobreakdash-MLE~\cite{Nielsen2012}.
-While k-MLE decreases monotonically the complete likelihood until it converges to a local minimum after a finite number of steps, EM monotonically decreases the expected complete likelihood and requires necessarily a prescribed stopping criterion.
-Because k-MLE uses hard membership of observations, it fits the doubly stochastic process of sampling mixtures.